Wacom-Developer/signature-sdk-js/sigCaptDialog/README.md

 # SigCaptDialog for Wacom Signature SDK

-The Signature SDK library does not provide a way to capture the signature points.
-It generates the Signature with a previously captured points.
-It is the responsibility of the integrator determine how the points are captured.
+The Signature SDK library does not provide a way to capture the signature points; rather, it generates the signature with points once they've been captured.
+It is the responsibility of the integrator to determine how the points are captured.
-SigCaptDialog it is a library that provides a canvas for capturing data either using a Wacom STU signature tablet or a generic device using standard javascript canvas component.
+SigCaptDialog is a library that provides a canvas for capturing data, either using a Wacom STU signature tablet or a generic device using standard JavaScript canvas components.

 ## How to use SigCaptDialog library
-The main library file is **sigCaptDialog.js** that consist on class that it is used to open a canvas for signature capturing.
+The main library file is **sigCaptDialog.js**.
+This file consists of a class that is used to open a canvas for signature capturing.
 The simplest ways of using it would be:

 ```js